The high tide on the 15th day of the 10th lunar month reached its peak, many streets in Ho Chi Minh City were flooded up to the river.

 VietNamNet•27/11/2023

-Previously, the Southern Hydrometeorological Station predicted that from November 27-29 (October 15-17 of the lunar calendar), there may be a peak tide exceeding alert level 3 according to the high tide of the 15th day of the 10th lunar month.
+Previously, the Southern Hydrometeorological Station predicted that from November 27-29 (October 15-17 of the lunar calendar), there could be a tidal peak exceeding alert level 3 according to the high tide period of the 15th day of the 10th lunar month.

 High tides cause flooding during rush hour, making it very difficult for people to travel.

-Mr. Vuong Quoc Khanh (61 years old) was pushing water out of his house and said: “Every time there is a high tide, this road is flooded, so we can’t do any business, so we have to accept it.
-Raising the house regularly is not good either, because the high tide gets bigger every year, so there is no other way.”
+Mr. Vuong Quoc Khanh (61 years old) was pushing water out of his house and said: "Every time there is a high tide, this road is flooded, so we can't do any business.
+We have to accept it.
+Raising the house regularly is not good either, because the high tide gets bigger every year, so there is no other way."

-Flood water like a river makes it difficult for people to travel.
+Flood water like rivers makes it difficult for people to travel.

-Every time a car passes by, water waves flood into the house.
+Every time a car passes by, the water waves flood into the house.
 "This area is often flooded.
-The water usually rises a lot at night, this alley has been flooded for about half a month now," said Ms. Nguyen Thi Thanh Van (81 years old, District 7, Ho Chi Minh City).
-Flooding caused many cars to stall.
-Driving posture to avoid flooding is easily seen when driving through flooded roads in Ho Chi Minh City.
+The water often rises a lot at night, this alley has been flooded for about half a month now," said Ms. Nguyen Thi Thanh Van (81 years old, District 7, Ho Chi Minh City).
+Floods caused many cars to stall.
+Driving positions to avoid flooding are easily seen when driving through flooded roads in Ho Chi Minh City.

 Comment (0)